Hydraulic Adaptor Standards Explained

 - Flat sealing face

-- O-ring groove and dimensions
+- O-ring groove and thread dimensions

-- Thread form
+- UNF thread form

 Seal type: